tawasta/event/website_event_waiting_list/README.rst

 Website Event Waiting List
 ==========================
 * This module extends the functionality of event_waiting_list to support registration through the website.
+* Ability to cancel and confirm registration from waiting list

 Configuration
 =============